 Not all stoves have grates, and if that’s the case, you obviously won’t be removing them to clean.
 For a glass-top stove, you’re going to need special cleaner to avoid streaks, and that can be found at a grocery store.
 To use, just put a little on the top and use a warm washcloth or green scrubbing pad to scrub the entire top, then use warm water to rinse it off.
 You can dry it with a towel or let it air dry depending on when you need to start cooking.

-Now that you’ve conquered the oven, grab yourself a glass of spiked eggnog to celebrate.
+Now that you’ve conquered the oven, grab yourself a tasty beverage to celebrate.